mental689/paddict/README.md

 =====
 A simple reader app for paper addicters.
 Crawling and reading papers from major venues on your own server.

+### Demo

+A demo with data is initialized with CVPR 2019 dataset can be viewed at: http://34.67.231.204:8000/crawler/?event=cvpr2019

+This is just for demonstrate how it look in a real dataset.
+In a personal setting, the webapp should be launched from a local PC without any Internet connection.

 ### Features

 * **Statistical overview dashboard** including visualizations of authors graph (their collaborations wth interactive tools thanks to [CytoScape](http://js.cytoscape.org), word cloud of keywords extracted from paper titles, statistics of participants and papers, etc.